rubensantibanezacosta/Drupal_dev_template_docker/README.md

     ```

-You can also add extra modules to the Drupal installation by adding reference in `composer.json`  file, and the name of the module in the `extra_modules.txt` file.
+You can also add extra modules to the *Drupal* installation by adding reference in `composer.json`  file, and the name of the module in the `extra_modules.txt` file, or simply add the name of the module in the `extra_modules.txt` file if *Drupal* already has the module in its repository.
 The modules will be installed automatically when you run the docker-compose up command.
 Separate them with a line break.
 For example:

-For adding `Pathauto` module:
+For adding *Pathauto* module:

 - Add the following line to the `composer.json` file: